nova0821/iotjs-wiki/Build-for-NuttX.md

 5. Build NuttX

 ### Problems working with NuttX
-Please acknowledge that we are also not experts on NuttX and may have trouble understanding each problems.
-For general NuttX issue please read documents at [NuttX Home page](http://nuttx.org/).
+Please acknowledge that we are not experts on NuttX and may have trouble to understand each problems.
+For general NuttX issue, please read documents at [NuttX Home page](http://nuttx.org/).
 Visiting and asking to [NuttX forum](https://groups.yahoo.com/neo/groups/nuttx/info) also can be a help.

 ### Build Host
 We recommend Ubuntu 14.04.
 Other platforms can be used but not verified by us.